Evo Sportster History

 The Ironhead Sportster, arguably the greatest-sounding V-twin motorcycle ever, enjoyed a 28-year production run.
-But consumers wanted more power and less maintenance.
+However, consumers wanted more power and less maintenance.
 The original Ironhead design was nearly at it's limit with horsepower.
 Of course, there were 70hp and even 80hp Ironheads running on the streets, but these were highly modified bikes that traded power for day-to-day reliability.

-First-year Evo Sportsters were offered in two engine displacements.
 With a cylinder bore diameter of 76.2mm, the 883cc engine was the same size as the original Sportster, as well as it's predecessor, the 1954 Harley K-model.

 Evo Sportster Top End